Times Past: Kevin Jer O'Sullivan Induction

 I knew I had really met a true legend of the people.
 Possibly a legend I could strike up a good friendship with also.
 We decided to meet the next morning at Ellen’s Rock (his place of business) and go to Kevin’s house and see where we go from there.

 And now I am about to go global at All Ireland Hall Of Fame with a tribute and profile on a Famous Football Son Of Cork.
-His name is Kevin O’Sullivan.
+His name is Kevin Jer O’Sullivan.

-A lifetime friend of Kevin’s, on and off the field, and also a colleague on the Beara 1967 Cork county champion football team, is Riobárd O’Dwyer of Ardgroom fame.
+A lifetime friend of Kevin’s, on and off the field, and also a colleague on the Beara 1967 Cork county champion football team, was Riobárd O’Dwyer of Ardgroom fame.
 Riobárd has itemised and scrutinised Kevin Jer’s glorious career over several decades and now as we induct Kevin into the All Ireland Hall Of Fame, we present Riobárd’s outstanding and meticulous records of the Adrigole legend.

 Kevin Jer O’Sullivan by Riobárd O’Dwyer